Gaius-Augustus/GALBA/README.md

 **If you are not sure which pipeline to use: GALBA or BRAKER?
 The answer is: use BRAKER, first!**

+GALBA is named after Servius Sulpicius Galba, who ruled the Roman Empire only for a short time, before he was murdered.
+The named seems appropriate, because both BRAKER2 and also the soon published BRAKER3 achieve higher accuracy than GALBA ever will.

 Keys to successful gene prediction
 ==================================